joshuaakanetuk/codepath/prework/README.md

     - Extremely stable: I think it's a blessing to see a popular app not stuff the application with features.

-App Idea:
+App Idea: Competitive Letterboxd.
+I want the features of Letterboxd, the gamification of Duolingo, and the customization of Duolingo.
+I want an app to make me feel bad for not watching movies and Duolingo is great at that.
+Letterboxd is great for social movie watching, but I don't find movies there (usually its chatter from Twitter).
+With competition and newer movies weighted higher would drive a bunch of people watching the newest thing more often.

 ## Notes

 Describe any challenges encountered while building the app. (what should i add)
-- Changing the default viewcontrolller to experiment.
+- Changing the default viewcontrolller to experiment with rotating text.
+- XCode's git manager is not the most intuitive.

 ## License